weichenfda/firsttry/README.md

 # firsttry
 first repository

-This repository is for testing purpuse, 170502.
+This repository is for testing purpuse, with an update, 180807.